-The Spotify tutorial will show you how to use the powerful HTTPClient class to perform REST queries to a service like Spotify.
-It also shows you how to interact with a REST service to perform queries based on user's input.
+The Spotify tutorial will use the powerful HTTPClient class to perform REST queries to the Spotify API.
+You will learn how to interact with a REST service to perform queries based on user's input.

 2 Now drag an HTTPClient class from Objects (Network group) to Window1:

 3 Spotify's docs state that its REST API endpoint is 'api.spotify.com'.
 Enter that in the HTTPClient config panel.
 It's good practice to rename the object HTTPClient1 in the Layout section with a more appropriate name.